siggiskulason/edgex-config-docs/proxy-setup.md

 $ edgexfoundry.secrets-config proxy jwt --algorithm ES256 --private_key private.pem --id FUYBhoYpq530R1HtDP5cukdNq5ccnvbY --expiration=1h
 ```

-To do this in a bash shell, do
+To do this in a bash shell do the following - which can even be done on a different computer as it doesn't require access to EdgeX or Kong.

 ```
 # set alg to RS256 or ES256